skin tumour

 Keratoacanthoma

 Keratoacanthoma is a rapidly growing but benign (noncancerous) type of skin tumour.
-It typically involves hair-bearing skin on the face although other parts of the body can occasionally be involved.
+It typically involves hair-bearing skin on the face, although other body parts can occasionally be involved.
 What causes keratoacanthoma?
 Keratoacanthoma is believed to be caused by excessive sun exposure.
-However, in many cases, the tumour only starts to grow after the …
+However, in many cases, the tumour only grows after the skin is involved in …

 Read More »